aroberge/ideas/README.md

 - Add requirements-dev.txt file
 - Add setup.py file and upload to pypi
-- List cases to be included
+- List cases/recipes to be included

 More to come ...